ctcampbell/ghas-dynamic-security-configurations/README.md

 ### 1. Create a GitHub App

 Create a GitHub App with the following permissions:

 - **Repository permissions:**
+  - Metadata: Read-only
+- **Organization permissions:**
-  - Administration: Read & write (to update security configurations)
+  - Administration: Read and write (to update security configurations)
-  - Metadata: Read
-  - Custom properties: Read
+  - Custom properties: Read-only

 - **Subscribe to events:**
   - Custom property values